Universal classroom management strategies

 Acting sooner than later will help ensure that negative feelings -- whether between students or you and a student -- won’t fester.
 Failure to act can result in more poor behavior, leading to needlessly-difficult conversations.

 But keep in mind: It’s usually best to talk to the student in private.
-Emerging research shows that punishing students in front of peers has “limited value.”19.
-Consider peer teaching
+Research shows that punishing students in front of peers has “limited value.”

 Use peer teaching as a classroom management strategy if you feel your top performers can help engage and educate disruptive and struggling students.